reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

 :::caution

 Manually dispatching an RTKQ request thunk will create a subscription entry, but it's then up to you to [unsubscribe from that data later](https://redux-toolkit.js.org/rtk-query/usage/usage-without-react-hooks#removing-a-subscription) - otherwise the data stays in the cache permanently.
-In this case, we always need user data, so we can skip unsuscribing.
+In this case, we always need user data, so we can skip unsubscribing.

 :::